smcch/brain_tumor_detection_ultrasound/README.md

 ---
 🎞️ inference_off_line_save.py

 Performs offline detection on a recorded ultrasound video.
-It processes each frame, applies YOLOv8 detection, and saves a new video with overlaid predictions.
+It processes each frame, applies our trained model, and saves a new video with overlaid predictions.

 ✅ Features

-Frame-by-frame processing with prediction overlay
+- Frame-by-frame processing with prediction overlay

-Saves annotated video in .mp4 format
+- Saves annotated video in .mp4 format

-GPU acceleration supported
+- GPU acceleration supported

-Optional live display during processing
+- Optional live display during processing

 🛠️ Setup